russellyoung/regexp-rust/README.md

 code, switching methods in Path, and the distinctions between the different Nodes and Steps.

+And maybe writing a few more tests Peekable and Report are not being tested yet.
+But it is hard to get too enthusiastic about it anymore.

 ### _Final comments_

 In any case, I'm ready to take a break from Rust.
 2 programs, each one